Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: Introduction

+In this work we provide some important ideas that will hopefully help in the effort to devise quantum algorithms for simulating more complicated and realistic driven-dissipative systems, which we discuss further in the conclusion.
+We hope this work will provide a stepping stone toward tackling the simulation of more common solid-state systems (e.g. electrons interacting with a phonon bath).
+Because the problem of studying driven-dissipative systems is simultaneously important and challenging, we feel that our exposition of a concrete approach to a simple system will be useful for both considering more complex scenarios as well as gaining a general understanding of the complex phenomena that driven-dissipative quantum systems may exhibit.

-In Sec.~\ref{sec:II}, we introduce the model and the master equation formalism that we use to solve the dynamics of the system.
-In Sec.~\ref{sec:IIa}, we show the results for the momentum distribution function of fermions as a function of time as well as the DC current of the system and compare our results with the exact solution.
-We also attempt to quantify the accuracy of the master equation by defining a suitable norm between our approximate solution and the exact one.
-In Sec.~\ref{sec:IIb}, we explicitly derive the Kraus map related to our master equation and in in Sec.~\ref{sec:IV} we construct a quantum circuit that reproduces this quantum operation.
-Finally, we show some data obtained directly from a quantum machine.
-In Sec.~\ref{sec:V} we summarize the main achievements of our work.
+In Sec.~\ref{sec:II}, we first derive the RME of our model and, using an additional approximation, derive a master equation in Lindblad form which is more suitable for simulation on a quantum computer.
+We compare these approximations with the exact solution and between each other.
+In Sec.~\ref{sec:III}, we explicitly derive the Kraus maps for the two different schemes (i) and (ii).
+In Sec.~\ref{sec:IV}, we construct the quantum circuits for solving the dynamics of the system (i), and for the state preparation of the NESS (ii).
+Finally, we show data obtained directly from an IBM quantum computer.
+In Sec.~\ref{sec:V}, we summarize the main achievements of our work.